KuntalDanech/scaleracademy-twitter-backend-java-wiki/How-to-Contribute.md

 * Code should be properly commented to ensure its readability.
 * If you've added code that should be tested, add tests with JUnit.
-* Make sure your code properly formatted.
+* Make sure your code is properly formatted.
 * Issue that pull request!
 * Your code should pass the automated CI pipeline Tests before making it into the codebase.
 * Use Maven Wrapper for Java Code code `mvnw clean verify` for Windows and `./mvnw clean verify` for UNIX-based systems.